dogoncouch/siemstress/README.md

 A very basic Security Information and Event Management system (SIEM)

 ## Description
-siemstress is a CLI tool to parse syslog lines from standard input into an SQL database.
-Siemquery is a CLI tool to query the data.
+Siemstress is a suite of CLI tools to parse events into an SQL database, query the data, and trigger events based on configured rules.

 ## Installing